praveek/launch.en/help/launch-reference/publishing/environments.md

 # Environments

+Environments in Adobe Experience Platform Launch define several key aspects of the library builds you deploy on your website or app:

+* The filename of the build.
+* The domain and path of the build, depending on the environment's assigned host.
+* The file format of the build, depending on the archive option chosen.

-Environments in Adobe Experience Platform Launch define the actual name of the library you are deploying.
-When you create a library in [!DNL Launch], you must assign it to an environment.
-The library's extensions, rules, and data elements are then compiled and placed into the assigned environment.
-Each environment provides a unique embed code that allows you to integrate its assigned library into your site.
+When you create a library build in [!DNL Platform Launch], you must assign it to an environment.
+The build's extensions, rules, and data elements are then compiled and placed into the assigned environment.
+Each environment provides a unique embed code that allows you to integrate its assigned build into your site.

 This document provides steps on how to install, configure, and create different environments in the Launch user interface.

 ## Environment types

-Launch supports three different environment types, each corresponding to a different state in the [publishing workflow](./approval-workflow.md):
+[!DNL Platform Launch] supports three different environment types, each corresponding to a different state in the [publishing workflow](./approval-workflow.md):

 | Environment type | Description |
 | --- | --- |